 WHAT TO BRING

-If you’re a regular attendee of events at Churchill Downs, keep in mind that The Derby Week bag policy, which goes into effect on Saturday, April 24, is more stringent than before.
-Each guest is permitted to bring in only one bag, which can be no larger than 12-by-6-by-12-inch in size.
-Prohibited items include:
+If you’re a regular attendee of events at Churchill Downs, keep in mind that The Derby Week bag policy — which has additional restrictions — goes into effect on Saturday, April 30.

 - Alcoholic beverages

 - Bags larger than 12″ x 6″ x 12″

 - Cameras with detachable lenses or equipped with a lens that is 6” or larger

 - Cans (any size or type), glass bottles, or containers